My day at The Open Championship

 As we waited to cross the course and then walked along the red path toward our target grandstand, it fascinated me to listen to the silence and observe the stillness that accompanied the marshal’s display of the “Quiet Please” paddle.
 The paddle goes up and stillness descends.
 I perceived neither movement nor audible whispers within the range of my senses.

 Arriving at the fourth hole, we had reached one of the Old Course’s famous double greens.
 Since I always like to leave my readers feeling a bit smarter and a bit more stupid, I’ll tell you that adding the hole numbers for shared greens always totals 18.
 We were on the fourth green grandstand.
 You can do the math to calculate the shared hole.
 Go ahead.
 You’ll feel smarter.
+(Or, you can simply look at the picture above.)
 The fifth and 15th tees are also visible from this point.

 You can read about the golf in the next post.